JinalShah2002/march-madness-mania/README.md

 ## Project Details
 As an avid basketball fan and an upcoming data scientist, I decided to tackle the [2023 Kaggle March Machine Learning Mania Challenge](https://www.kaggle.com/competitions/march-machine-learning-mania-2023/overview).
 Just to clarify, March Madness is a tournament where NCAA college basketball teams compete against each other.
 This tournament happens annually, and millions of people try to build the perfect bracket: you predict every game perfectly in terms of who wins and who loses.
 However, the probability of such a bracket being created is 1 in 120.2 billion.

 I wanted to see if I could use my machine learning and data science expertise to my advantage.
 Furthermore, I wanted to see if using machine learning & data science gives you an edge in terms of predicting who wins each game.
-Let's take a look at the project goals.
+Now that we have covered the background of the project, let's take a look at the project goals.

 ## Project Goals:
 __Main Goal:__ Engineer a data science & machine learning backed solution to predict outcomes of games in the NCAA college basketball tournament (for both Men's and Women's).